Eon-Labs/dynamo-light/README.md

 ## A light library to access dynamodb tables

-Easy and quick access to your dyanmodb tables.
+Easy and quick access to your DynamoDB tables.

 ### Installation